jetstream-cloud/js2docs/docs/ui/cacao/ui_basics.md

 # Cacao UI basics

-Welcome to Cacao, a multi-cloud orchestration service.
-Cacao helps transform research and education in a multi-cloud world.
-This guide will cover how to navigate the user interface of Cacao.
+Welcome to CACAO, a multi-cloud orchestration service.
+CACAO helps transform research and education in a multi-cloud world.
+This guide will cover how to navigate the user interface of CACAO.

 ## Sidebar

-The sidebar is the main navigation for the Cacao user interface.
+The sidebar is the main navigation for the CACAO user interface.

 ![navigation](images/navigation.png)